Bohemian Rhapsody (film): Marketing

 The first trailer for the film was released on 15 May 2018 and with more than 5 million views in the first 24 hours, it was the top trending video on YouTube.
-Television writer and producer Bryan Fuller argued that the trailer favours Mercury's relationship with women as opposed to men, and also highlighted the absence of the singer's AIDS diagnosis from the synopsis.
-Instead, it's simply referred to as "a life-threatening illness".
-Executives stated that the film would acknowledge Mercury's gay relationships.
+Television writer and producer Bryan Fuller criticized the trailer for focusing on Mercury's relationship with women as opposed to men, and also highlighted the absence of the singer's AIDS diagnosis from the synopsis.
+Instead, it is simply referred to as "a life-threatening illness".
 With the release of the trailer, Queen reached three of the top 20 positions on the Billboard Hot Rock Songs chart: "Bohemian Rhapsody", "Another One Bites the Dust" and "We Are the Champions".
-All-in-all the studio spent $121 million promoting the film.
+In total, the studio spent $121 million promoting the film.

 On 11 June 2018, at CineEurope in Barcelona, an early showing of the film closed the show, with appearances by Rami Malek and producer Graham King and special appearances by Brian May and Roger Taylor, who were playing a concert of Queen + Adam Lambert in Barcelona.

 Reception

 Box office

 Bohemian Rhapsody grossed $216.7 million in the United States and Canada, and $694.1 million in other territories, for a total worldwide gross of $910.8 million, against a production budget of about $52 million.

-On 11 November, it surpassed Straight Outta Compton ($201.6 million) to become the highest-grossing musical biopic of all-time worldwide.
-Bohemian Rhapsody went on to set box office records for the highest-grossing biographical film of all time, and the highest-grossing LGBT film.
-It also set the record for the highest-grossing conventional drama film (it was surpassed by Joker one year later).
+On 11 November, it surpassed Straight Outta Compton ($201.6 million) to become the highest-grossing musical biopic of all time.
+Bohemian Rhapsody went on to set box office records for the highest-grossing biographical film until Oppenheimer (2023), and the highest-grossing LGBT film.
+It also set the record for the highest-grossing conventional drama film (it was surpassed by Joker in 2019).
 It is Fox's fourth highest-grossing film, and their fifth highest outside of North America.

 Deadline Hollywood calculated the net profit of the film to be $350.8 million, when factoring together all expenses and revenue, making it the fourth most profitable release of 2018.
 However, in November 2021, after McCarten sued producer Graham King over lack of payments, it was revealed 20th Century Fox wrote down the film as a $51 million loss, an act attributed to Hollywood accounting.